jtarchie/resume/README.md

 I built mobile applications for SMS marketing campaigns that involved the use of WAP, SMS protocol, and PHP.
 Work with a small team of engineers to provide development and testing for rapid deployment.

+## Education from University of Miami

+* Master of Science in Electrical and Computer Engineering (M.S.E.C.E.)
+2006
+* Bachelor of Science in Computer Engineering degree program (B.S.Cp.E.)
+2005